knightsUCF/City-Builder-Architects-Production/README.md

 # City-Builder-Architects-Production

+# Starting Capital

+- can adjust starting capital amount in settings for tight and different gameplay like in LOTR

 # Worker Inventory

 - one thing that is easy to pass over just by studying board games, is worker inventory like in an rpg